 Part IV.
 Building Windows NT 4.0 and Windows 2000 NDIS-hooking driver

-This type of driver is used for Windows NT 4.0, Windows 2000 (also possible to use on Windows XP 32 bit) and can be built using Windows 2000 Driver Development Kit.
+This driver type is designed for Windows NT 4.0 and Windows 2000, and it can also be deployed on a 32-bit Windows XP system.
+The driver can be compiled using the Windows 2000 Driver Development Kit.

 - Go to